 Making these language adjustments might take some getting used to for some.
 But the seemingly small shift could go a long way in eliminating implicit bias and creating a more inclusive environment for your creator partners.

 Creator licensing allows you to step outside the audience you’ve curated on your owned channels and reach your influencer’s more attentive and engaged followers.
-Plus, with access to your creator’s first-party data, you can build lookalike audiences and target users similar to their existing fans.
+Plus, with access to your creator’s data, you can build lookalike audiences and target users similar to their existing fans.

 Users can immediately identify product posts on a brand’s owned channel as an ad.
 But seeing the same promotion on a creator’s channel feels far more natural.
 It also adds an element of social proof for the product when it comes from a creator whose audience knows they won’t endorse anything that won’t add value to their lives.